students-experiments/ride-share-project/README.md

   - It checks if the driver is registered and logged in before searching for riders
   - It lets a driver start a ride
   - It ensures the database reflects the driver's actual seat capacity remaining
-  - It notifies a driver of the nearest rider request
   - It allows a driver to accept/deny request
   - It lets a driver pick up a rider
   - It ensures the database reflects the driver's current transit status